BABY ODEON. See ODEON.

 BRUM FILM COMPANY.

 This is a very curious disc.
 And even without its over-stuck label, a very interesting one!
 It is a Bull Dog record – itself a rare label – with a poem read by its author, Horatio Bottomley (1860-1933).
 It was released in December 1915.
 He was many things – too many to list here; check out Wikipedia if you want to know more about him.
-But on this record he may be called a demagogue, reciting “Why is the Red Blood Flowing?”.
+But on this record he is the demagogue, reciting “Why is the Red Blood Flowing?”.
 He also made many speeches of patriotic fervour around the country, encouraging recruitment into the appalling tragedy of World War 1, 1914-1918.
 (A speech by him, also on Bulldog, may be heard on this site; click on ‘Articles about 78s’, then ‘What do 78s Sound Like?’)
 But much more than all this, the over-stuck label implies that Bottomley – or somebody – was to be filmed, reciting the speech, and the film was to be played back synchronously.
-(There was to be no effective electrical sound film for another ten years.)
+(There was to be no effective sound-on-film for another ten years.)
 Queen’s was founded in 1830 as an Anglican Theological College, and since 1970 has had both Methodist and Anglican students.
 So far, attempts at finding out anything about the ‘Brum Film Company’ have been futile.
 But just to think, that if Bottomley was filmed – and if the film still exists, which to be fair, is very unlikely – the film could be reunited with its ‘sound track’ and digitised!

 Brunswick was destined to be a very long-lived and important label.
 It appeared in 1923.
 Hardly noticeable on the thumb-nail is the fact that the ‘sole concessionaires’ for this U.S. label (which had existed there since 1919) were the London music publishers & piano makers Chappell.
 They had already tried their own records, apparently with little success, 10 years before.
 In association with the ‘Cliftophone’ gramophone, this marque was to flourish, albeit slowly at first.
 The luxurious gold labels of their classical issues are hard to scan.
 The catalogue numbers were the same as the U.S. issues, though later this was not the case.
 The reverse of 50022 bears a copyright stamp for 2½d, which enables us to derive the retail price of the disc: 8 shillings (40p), which was expensive for the time.
 Only U.S.-recorded material appeared on Brunswick until 1927.
 Initially, the discs were pressed by the British Pathé company.
 The history of the label after 1926, fascinating though it may be, is beyond the scope of these pages; but much information will readily be found on line.

 See Frank Andrews: FTR 36, 37, 38, 2010-11.
 Frank has written a wonderful and extensive series of articles on this fascinating and elusive label and its proprietor.
 No meaningful abstract is possible; you must read this detailed story yourself.
 Suffice it to say that the label was promoted by William Ditcham, a long-active musician and ‘recording expert’ (as recording engineers were known at the time).
 The Bull Dog Record company was founded in October 1914 and continued as late as 1920 with vicissitudes, as was only to be expected in the war years & their aftermath.
 The catalogue numbers began at 500 and seem to have attained 686.
 The master series began at 100.
 All were 10″.
-The other catalogue series, just 200 and 201, were by Horatio Bottomley, a charismatic politician, patriot and archetypal ‘hustler’ who ended up in prison.
+The other catalogue series, just 200 and 201, were by Horatio Bottomley, a charismatic politician, patriot, demagogue and archetypal ‘hustler’ who ended up in prison.
 Ferdinand Hill, violin soloist on 591, also had an early ‘modern-type’ dance band at theTrocadero which recorded for Bull Dog.
 Some sides of Norwegian origin appeared on Bull Dog: 675 is one such.
 Those masters are in a K-2000 series, K signifying Kristiania, the capital of Norway (it was changed to Oslo in about 1925).
 Crystalate pressed Bull Dog, eventually acquired the rights to the masters.
 Some of them were used on their Imperial label, including Norwegian ones.
 See also SOL, a Norwegian label manufactured here by Bull Dog for the Norwegian market.
+Also, see BRUM FILM COY, above.

 See Frank Andrews, HD 222, 1998.
 In spite of its extreme rarity, Frank has written an enormous amount about this label, and as usual, incorporated much other information on source companies and their inter-relationships.
 However, even he has not yet discovered the name of the proprietor; or at least, he had not in 1998.
 But the pressings were certainly made by the Disc Record Co. at their factory in Rosslyn Crescent, Harrow.
 Middx., which went into production in June 1913.
 One of the four Burlingtons above bears the tell-tale DRC ‘MADE IN ENGLAND’ stamp in the wax; more diagnostic still, is the heterogeneous mix of masters from Nicole (1903 – 1906), American Record Co.
 (1904 – 1905), plus newer Beka and Joseph Blum sides.
 No other company possessed such a mixture!
 The latest master on Burlington Frank dates to October 1914.
 And as the DRC went out of business in spring 1915, the life of Burlington records can confidently be ascribed to somewhere between June 1913 and spring 1915.